 Today most remember that first celebration of 1621.
 True it was a emotional one, they had lost nearly half their numbers the previous winter and the future was bleak.
 Little is written about the harvest feast of 1623, but for certain it was more joyous than the first.
 Not only were they not facing starvation for the first time, but they had been joined by old friends too.
 For the future country that would sprout from these hearty souls, the harvest of 1623 holds a special meaning.
 It was at this celebration that the promise of this new land was revealed.
 It was also the first time that the power of capitalism and the folly of socialism was irrefutable shown.

 What about Squanto?
 He was real and with a compelling story all his own.
-A Christian English speaking Indian who had spent some years in Europe, he befriended the Pilgrims.
+A English speaking Indian who had spent some years in Europe, he befriended the Pilgrims.
 The fact that there was a English speaking native familiar with their ways must of seemed like divine providence at the time (and probably was).
 Squanto did help the Pilgrims in many ways.
-He, as the legend says, showed them how the Indians grew and prepared their corn.
+He, as the legend says, introduced them to Indian corn, a stable of local tribes.
 Contrary to the legend, food was not his greatest contribution towards their survival.
 His ability to negotiate, on their behalf, with the local tribes proved invaluable.
 Through him the Pilgrims were able to trade with the local population, and set up alliances.
 It was because of his efforts the Pilgrims relationship with the local inhabitants was mostly peaceful and fruitful.
 In fact, it would not be until after this first generation was gone that any substantial conflicts would arise between Plymouth settlement and local Indians.